waynodiablo/Oystercard/rails/walkthrough_segments/1_getting_started.md

 `$ bin/rake db:create RAILS_ENV=test`

 This is a frustrating and intermittent problem.
-The most frustrating part of it, is that `rake db:` things are magic, and the very best advice you can heed at this stage is this: **ACCEPT THE MAGIC.** You may be filled with a burning desire to understand every little part of how Rails works, but at this stage it is unnecessary.
+The most frustrating part of it, is that `rake db:` things are magic, and the very best advice you can heed as a Junior is this: **ACCEPT THE MAGIC.** You may be filled with a burning desire to understand every little part of how Rails works, but at this stage it is unnecessary.

 The ideal level of knowledge at this point, is that you need to run a `rake` task to build your database before you can get anywhere with your app - and sometimes you need to run a slightly different version of that `rake` task if the first doesn't work.